crosetto/AutomaticDifferentiation/README.md

 # An idiom for Automatic Differentiation (AD) in C++17

+Often one does not need the full complexity of a full automatic differentiation library, which may be difficult to "dominate" and to debug.
+Besides that the evolution of C++ makes it increasingly easy to implement yourself expression templates and AD.
+So here I'll write a step-by-step "tutorial" on how to implement it in modern C++.

-This example comes as a follow up from an example of generic programming, which we showed during a C++ course at CSCS a couple of years ago (see https://www.youtube.com/watch?v=cC9MtflQ_nI&t=2915s towards the end, and sorry for the poor quality).
-In that occasion the goal was to show that using C++14 and constexpr we could write expression templates and automatic differentiation idioms with a little effort and an effective syntax.
+This example comes as a follow up from an example of generic programming, which we showed during a C++ course at CSCS a couple of years ago ( https://www.youtube.com/watch?v=cC9MtflQ_nI&t=2015s towards the end, sorry for the poor quality).
+In that occasion the goal was to show that using C++14 and constexpr we could write expression templates and automatic differentiation with a little effort and an effective syntax.
 The goal now is to show how this idiom can evolve using C++17 constexpr lambdas, further reducing the coding effort.

 DISCLAIMER: the purpose of this repo is to present a proof of concept, not a production-ready library, so all protections are skipped.

 To recap, we start from the goal to achieve:
-* Implementing univariate polynomials of the form
+* Implementing "univariate polynomials"-like expressions of the form
 ```C++
   constexpr auto expr = x*x*x+x*x+x
 ```